 The information relating to the New Bank and its affiliates and its business, results, business strategy and financial information has not been verified.
 The financial information has not been audited.
 This discussion does not purport to be a complete description of the New Bank's business or financial condition.
 The information included herein has been reproduced from portions of a presentation (most of which is confidential and cannot be shared) prepared by the New Bank and its advisers.
 Islandsbanki had limited time to review the information included herein and cannot therefore represent or warrant as to the fairness, accuracy, completeness or correctness of the information, forecasts, opinions and expectations contained herein.
 Islandsbanki has advised Glitnir to allow the FME to review the information and cannot represent or warrant that those statements pertaining to the FME are correct.
-Some information and cannot sor reflect assumptions or judgments regarding market conditions.
-No representation or warranty, express or implied, is made as to the fairness, accuracy, completeness or correctness or correctness of the information as the basis for any decision.
+Some information may be based on assumptions or reflect assumptions or judgments regarding market conditions.
+No representation or warranty, express or implied, is made as to the fairness, accuracy, completeness or correctness of the information, forecasts, opinions and expectations contained in this section.
+You should not rely on such information as the basis for any decision.